 Saigon.
 The population of Saigon is about 8.3 million people (2016), and the number increases steadily throughout the years.
 Many people from rural areas or other provinces come to the city to earn their living.
 Moreover, the culture of Saigon is friendliness and enthusiasm, which impresses many visitors who are foreigners traveling here.

 After peak hours in the evening, the vibe of the city is still busy and full of life.
 It will be wonderful when you get around the center of Saigon at night and enjoy the local activities of the people in the districts.
 Many locals, especially the young ones, hang out with their friends or family in different kinds of places like the walking streets, street food stalls, restaurants, and bars.

 Read more on Ho Chi Minh One Day Itineraries.

 Hanoi.
-Like Saigon, Hanoi is also a busy city where you can find many people skillfully drive their motorbikes on the streets.
-But unlike Saigon in the early morning, the people here spend this peaceful and refreshing time to exercise, especially in Hoan Kiem Lake areas.
+Like Saigon, Hanoi is also a busy city where you can find many people skillfully driving their motorbikes on the streets.
+But unlike Saigon in the early morning, the people here spend this peaceful and refreshing time exercising, especially in the Hoan Kiem Lake areas.

 Read more on Vietnamese Street Food Options You Should Try.

 In spite of the differences, Saigon and Hanoi are always places worth visiting for any travelers to Vietnam.
 These differences are making the cities special and unique, and their coexistence creates the diverse beauty of Vietnamese culture and nature.
 Visiting these two cities, you can see and learn many aspects of Vietnam.
 Pack your bag and see how many differences can you spot between Saigon and Hanoi.

 Find cheap tickets to travel from Hanoi to Ho Chi Minh City:

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.